DinkDonk/manuals.elektrofon.no/KLANG/index.md

 2. **Browse encoder**: Use this encoder to browse the current chords.
 The numbers at the bottom of the display shows the active chord index and the total chord count currently in memory.
     - **Click**: Click to toggle pause.
 When paused, the module does not respond to any triggers.
     - **Press and hold**: Press and hold to enter tuning mode.
 This sets all voices to middle C as long as you press the encoder.
 Release to return to the current chord.
-3. **Minus button**: Removes the current chord.
+3. **Minus button**: Removes the active chord.
+(1)
-4. **Plus button**: Adds a new chord after the current chord.
-The new chord is a copy of the current chord.
-The active chord is set to the new chord.
+4. **Plus button**: Adds a new chord after the active chord.
+The new chord is a copy of the active chord.
+The newly created chord becomes the active chord.
 5. **Traverse trigger input**: This trigger input is used to traverse the chord list.
 Without any CV input on the **direction** input, a trigger will move to the next chord (+1).
 6. **Direction input**: This input is used to set the traverse direction and amount.
 A negative voltage will result in backwards traverse, a positive voltage will result in forwards traverse.
 The **direction** input only sets the direction and amount — It does not perform a traversal.
 The chord changes only when a trigger is received on the **traverse** input.
 0V will result in no movement.
 7. **Transpose input**: This input is used to transpose the current chord.
 A negative voltage will transpose down, a positive voltage will transpose up.
 0V will result in no transposition.
 8. **Reset trigger input**: This trigger input immediately resets the current chord to the first chord in the list.
 This is useful for quickly resetting the module to a known state.
 9. **Outputs**: These are the bipolar CV outputs — One for each voice.
 They are laboratory grade 1V/octave outputs.

+\(1\) `Active chord` is the chord shown on the display at the moment of interaction.
 </div>

 ![[fig.1]](../KLANG/assets/function-overview.svg)